-The USHIO Group has been collecting highly efficient environmental data from each Group base since 2006 through the Environmental Management Information System (ECO-SYS).
-In fiscal 2013, USHIO installed a system tool to automatically collate the data, aggregate it and improve analysis.
+The USHIO Group has been collecting highly efficient environmental data from each Group company and each business site since 2006 through the Environmental Management Information System (ECO-SYS).
+In fiscal 2012, USHIO installed a system tool to automatically collate the data, aggregate it and improve analysis.
 In recent years, it has periodically analyzed trends in the entire Group's CO2 emission volume.
-In addition, every month, it confirms progress status through monthly report figures collected from each base, confirms if there is an irregular reading at any ofthe bases, or shares with each base in the Group any improvements or favorable examples that have been found to continue improvements across the entire Group.
+Every month, it confirms the monthly report figures, and inquires if any irregular reading was found.
+In addition, it continues to make improvements as a whole, including by sharing good examples of measures taken with Group companies and business sites.

 Contributing to Industry Organization Activities

 USHIO takes part in the Japan Electrical Manufacturers' Association's plan for a low-carbon society.
 By sharing long-term numerical targets and regularly submitting progress reports, it promotes efforts to reduce CO2 emissions on a unified industry basis.
 USHIO also promotes active participation in the Ministry of the Environment's Environmental Information Disclosure Base Maintenance Project by reporting on Scope 3 aggregates for the Carbon Disclosure Project*.

 * The Carbon Disclosure Project is a project through which institutional investors collaborate and request that companies announce their strategies regarding climate change and specific greenhouse gas emissions.
 The Carbon Disclosure Project is also the name of the non-profit organization headquartered in London that operates the project.